intermine/im-docs/docs/webapp/lists/list-upload.rst

 InterMine has a sophisticated list import system for genes.
 The page aims to describe how it works.

 Users can paste identifiers into the list upload form; e.g. for data types "gene" it can be an identifier, symbol or name.
+Which key is used is determined by the class_keys file.
 The list upload form runs a series of queries to try to match the identifier to an object in the database.

 This is also how the LOOKUP constraint works.